jakebrehm/multitooner/readme.md

 ```

 and the application will then appear in the **dist** folder.

+## Issues

+As described by the *Toontown Rewritten* team, the [Invasion API](https://github.com/ToontownRewritten/api-doc/blob/master/invasions.md) is typically not up to date.
+Unfortunately, there's nothing that can be done about this in *MultiTooner*.

 ## Authors
 - **Jake Brehm** - *Initial Work* - [Email](mailto:mail@jakebrehm.com) | [Github](http://github.com/jakebrehm) | [LinkedIn](http://linkedin.com/in/jacobbrehm)